And why the costs are not Boeing’s fault.

 First a step back and some figures.
 To buy and complete a Boeing 747-800 to VVIP or Head-of-State configuration (bar Air Force One specification) should cost circa $650 – $750 million; from drawing board to full operation.

 This includes specification requirements, exterior and interior design, aircraft purchase, completion, owner representation including project management and completion oversight; maintenance service, airworthiness and spares; delivery, flight crew and base support team.
 There are however two aircraft on order, so double this to $1.5 Billion.

 Before looking into the delta $2.5 Billion, let’s look into another cost mentioned.

 Lost in the noise of $4 Billion was a figure of $170 million USD.

 This is the figure that Boeing revealed in response to the headline after Boeing responded to the fact they are not under contract for $4 Billion

 Boeing: “We are currently under contract for $170 million to help determine the capabilities of these complex military aircraft that serve the unique requirements of the President of the United States,” said Boeing spokesman Todd Belcher in a statement.

 This is the figure that stood out for me.

-The response continued: “We look forward to working with the US Air Force on subsequent phases of the programme allowing us to deliver the best planes for the president at the best value for the American taxpayer.”
+The response continued: “We look forward to working with the US Air Force on subsequent phases of the program allowing us to deliver the best planes for the president at the best value for the American taxpayer.”